 Fever Dream by Samanta Schweblin – Reading this wonderfully eerie story felt like dreaming and hooked me on the work of Samanta Schweblin.

 Mouthful of Birds by Samanta Schweblin – Another fantastic collection of incredibly strange and vivid short stories.
 The acute oddness and unsettling nature of these tales continues to haunt me.
 Schweblin is another author I’ll be sure to follow closely from now on.

 Without Protection by Gala Mukomolova – Our very own Sonya already featured this remarkable book in a previous edition of Stacked in which they described it as, “beyond powerful.”
 I couldn’t agree more, so I’ll simply add that, much like Sonya’s first book of poetry, Salt is for Curing, these are poems I didn’t know I needed until I found them in my hands, but oh, how profoundly I needed them.

-Lenz by Georg Büchner – This 19th century novella fragment also found me by way of Warren Ellis.
-It’s a fictional retelling of an 18th century writer’s descent into madness and the first description of schizophrenia in German literature.
+Lenz by Georg Büchner – It’s a fictional retelling of an 18th century writer’s descent into madness and the first description of schizophrenia in German literature.
 But it’s also so much more than that, philosophically and poetically.
 It’s powerfully, beautifully written and reads like experiencing an increasingly dark and distressing dream.

 Stumptown, Vol. 3: The Case of the King of Clubs by Greg Rucka (author) and Justin Greenwood (artist) – After reading volume 1 last month, I continue to enjoy Greg Rucka’s tales of the Portland, OR-based adventures of private detective Dex Parios.
 As someone who couldn’t be less interested in sportsball, that one of these stories is about soccer yet still held my attention feels like a testament to the quality of these characters and their lives.